Restoring a Treasured Tradition

 The excuses are numerous for not taking time off for a well-deserved break.
 Forty percent of respondents in one study stated there was “just too much work to do.”
 Twenty percent of respondents in the same study indicated, “I just enjoy my job and didn’t need the days off.”
 Others were afraid that “their job would be eliminated while they’re away.”
 Interestingly, 17 percent of surveyed managers suggested that those employees who took vacation time were less dedicated and 13 percent considered them unworthy of promotion.
 To be fair to employees, some companies are making vacations part of the work program.
 Motley Fool, an investment services company with over 300 employees, randomly selects workers each month and offers them a two-week paid holiday with a $1,000 stipend.
 U.S. Travel offers an extra $500 if an employee takes his or her allotted vacation days.
 Skipping vacation has health consequences for both sexes.1 Women are 2 to 8 times more likely to suffer some form of depression, and for men the risk of heart attacks rises by a third.2 No wonder our Lord instructed His disciples both then and now to “come apart and rest awhile.”

-Too often in my seminars I hear individuals and families say their vacation is to get away from the daily tension and stress of life but yet their lifestyle shows a lack of good money-management coupled with financial over-commitment.
+Too often in my seminars I hear individuals and families say their vacation is to get away from the daily tension and stress of life, yet their lifestyle shows a lack of good money-management coupled with financial over-commitment.
 For example, a husband with two jobs and his wife with a full-time career are both burnt out from striving to make ends meet.
-In order to take a well-deserved break they would have to put their vacation on a credit card and then return to face the need to take on extra work or overtime to pay for it.
+In order to take a well-deserved break, they would have to put their vacation on a credit card and then return to face the need to take on extra work or overtime to pay for it.
 The vacation would leave them even more stressed out than before they took the leisure time off.
 The best practice is to dedicate a certain amount of dollars in your monthly household budget for vacations.
-My wife and I have practiced this for over 40 years and I can say that it is a great feeling when we step onto the bus for a country tour or walk the gangway onto the cruise ship and know it is already totally paid for.
+My wife and I have practiced this for over 40 years, and I can say that it is a great feeling when we step onto the bus for a country tour or walk or onto the gangway of a cruise ship, knowing it is already totally paid for.

 References: